ScriptRelics/Multiboot_Flash_Drive/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md

 >Things to keep in mind are FAT32 only supports individual files up to 4GB in size and volumes up to 2TB in size.
 The file system corruption can happen much easier.
 FAT32 doesn’t support file permissions.

-Select a Distribution Step 2
+Select a Distribution.
+Step 2
-- Kali (Penetration Testing) can be [downloaded Here](https://www.kali.org/downloads/).
+- Kali (Penetration Testing).
+It can be [downloaded Here at kali.org](https://www.kali.org/downloads/).

 Browse and select the ISO.
 Step 3

 Click Create.
-- Accept your USB fate and click yes.
+- Accept your USB fate and click yes on the warning popup.

-Wait
+Wait...
+- 7zip and other popups may appear